ANILDANU/Client-Server-trading-application/README.md

 To host client: ./client 127.0.0.1 <port_no>

-//improvement needed: To make little more interactive
+//Will make little more interactive in future